-Welcome to your match thread for a Sunday evening match-up between Orlando City (7-13-1, 22 points) and the LA Galaxy (9-7-5, 32 points).
+Welcome to your match thread for a Saturday afternoon match-up between Orlando City (1-1-1, 4 point points) and the LA Galaxy (2-1-0, 6 points).
 This is the only scheduled meeting between the two clubs from opposite conferences this season.

-The Lions are 2-1-0 in MLS play against LA, winning 4-0 at home in 2015 in the first meeting against the then-defending champions.
+The Lions won 4-0 at home in 2015 in the first meeting against the then-defending champions.
 It was Orlando City’s first-ever home win in MLS.
-Eric Avila, Cyle Larin, Kaká and Darwin Ceren found the net for the Lions and Tally Hall got a shutout in his first Orlando City appearance.
+Eric Avila, Larin, Kaká and Darwin Ceren found the net for the Lions and Tally Hall got a shutout in his first Orlando City appearance.

-- This week’s PawedCast includes our key match-ups and score predictions for the Lions at the LA Galaxy, as well as an exclusive interview with Orlando Pride Head Coach Amanda Cromwell.
+- This week’s PawedCast includes our key match-ups and score predictions for the Lions vs. the LA Galaxy, as well as an exclusive interview with Orlando Pride Head Coach Amanda Cromwell.

 Orlando City (4-2-3-1)